Coalition of Homeless Services Providers

 The Coalition of Homeless Services Providers is a group of private non-profit and public organizations working together to address the complex issues of homelessness.

-"Eliminate homelessness in Monterey County by promoting interagency coordination to develop and sustain a comprehensive system of housing and services designed to maximize the self-sufficiency of individuals and families."
+"Eliminate homelessness in Monterey and San Benito Counties by promoting interagency coordination to develop and sustain a comprehensive system of housing and services designed to maximize the self-sufficiency of individuals and families."

 Who we serve:

-Homeless individuals in Monterey County may suffer from a range of debilitating conditions including mental illness, substance abuse problems, HIV/AIDS.
+Homeless individuals in Monterey and San Benitto Counties may suffer from a range of debilitating conditions including mental illness, substance abuse problems, HIV/AIDS.
 Other subpopulations include the chronically homeless, veterans, victims of domestic violence, and unaccompanied youth.
 Homelessness issues affecting men, women, families, are addressed through CHSP’s unique collaborative model, which provides invaluable service referral to clients requiring multiple services inaccessible through a single provider.

 What does all that mean?